3035app/pialab-docker/Install-Without-Docker.md

 ### Create User

 ```bash
  ./bin/ci-scripts/create_user.sh
 ```
 It will create a super admin named lici@pialab.io with pia42 as password.
-With this admin your will be able to create any user in the GUI after the installation You may want to edit the script to change the default password ...
+You may want to edit the script to change the default password ...

 ### Create Application Secret

 ```bash
 export CLIENTURL="http://localhost:4200"